ranfysvalle02/prefect-ray-agent/README.md

 * **Task Scheduling:** Automatically schedule tasks for efficient execution across available resources.
 * **Fault Tolerance:** Handle failures gracefully and recover from errors to ensure application reliability.

-### Advanced Features

-* **Distributed Datasets:** Process and manipulate large datasets in parallel using distributed data structures.
-* **Machine Learning Integration:** Optimize machine learning workflows with Ray's distributed training and hyperparameter tuning capabilities.
-* **Ray Serve:** Deploy and scale machine learning models as web services.
-* **Customizable Resources:** Specify custom resource requirements for tasks and actors, such as GPUs or TPUs.
-* **Integration with Popular Frameworks:** Integrate Ray with frameworks like TensorFlow, PyTorch, and Horovod for seamless distributed training.

-By leveraging these key features, Ray empowers developers to build and scale distributed applications efficiently, handle large datasets, and accelerate machine learning workflows.

 **The Power of PREFECT**
 ![](prefect.png)

-Prefect is a powerful workflow automation platform designed to streamline data engineering and scientific workflows.
-It offers a comprehensive set of features to enhance efficiency and reliability:

 ### Core Features